WordCmp.com

 mean (verb) designate (verb)

-mean or intend to express or convey assign a name or title to
+intend to refer to assign a name or title to

 Difference between mean and designate